 They had marvellous reviews, but when they released the follow-up single, “Lady Sadie“, in September 1971, it just didn’t happen at all.

-I’m not so certain that the group themselves were too sure about it, but after only six plays on Radio One they found themselves with a hit in the U.K. (that peaked at No. 2) and all across Europe too.
+I’m not so certain the group themselves were too keen on it, but after just six plays on BBC Radio One they found themselves with a hit in the U.K. (peaking at No. 2) and all across Europe too.